ice-csic-astroexotic/ML-Poppyns/docs/basics/logging.md

 <prof>[TotalSimulation] finished took 2.2832 [s]
 ```

-If the `show_profiling` option in the `pyposyn/simulator/config_simulator.py` file is set to `True`, the timing profile for each section of the simulator is also shown in the terminal.
+If the `show_profiling` option in the `pyposyn/simulator/config_simulator.py` file is set to `True`, the timing profile
+for each section of the simulator is also shown in the terminal.
+In addition to the terminal output, the timing
-In genera, the timing information is saved as a `profile.log` file in the same folder where the output of the simulation is saved.
+information is saved as a `profile.log` file in the same folder in which the output of the simulation is saved.
 Function-specific profiling can also be activated by setting `enable_profiles` and / or `show_profiles` to `True`.
-The detailed information will be saved in the folder specified under `profiles_dir`.
+The detailed information will be saved in the location specified under the flag `profiles_dir` in the configuration
+file.